 There is plenty of research that says reading helps wellbeing and you can share this insight with your students to support them while working remotely.

-Twitter has a full range of people, posting daily articles, tips and ideas that might just give you that inspirational boost to support you and your students.
-These accounts below is just to get you started:
+Twitter has a huge range of people, posting daily articles, tips and ideas that might just give you that inspirational boost to support you and your students.
+These accounts are just to get you started:

 Many great online resources are available, so join the conversation by sharing your ideas and resource links in the comment box below.